kizelbach/michal-kizelbach/README.md

 ### Hi there 👋

-- 🔭 I’m currently working in Bee Talents
+- 🔭 I’m currently working in Bee Talents.
-- 🌱 I’m currently learning GitHub ;)
+- 🌱 I’m currently learning sourcing on GitHub ;)
-- 💬 Ask me about sourcing techniques.
+- 💬 Ask me about other sourcing techniques.
-- 📫 How to reach me: https://www.linkedin.com/in/michal-kizelbach/
+- 📫 How to reach me: https://www.linkedin.com/in/michal-kizelbach/.
 - ⚡ Fun fact: I love rugby!
--->